david32768/Jynx/README.md

 		.interface anInterface
 ```
 *	labels in .catch must not be previously defined (ASM)
-*	if .var labels are omitted then from :start_method to :end_method is assumed
+*	if .var labels are omitted then from start_method to end_method is assumed
 *	float constants must be suffixed by 'F' and long constants by 'L'.
 *	hexadecimal constants are supported.
 *	default version is V18(62.0)